 Provides the baby with the necessary nutrients in the most easily digestible and absorbable form

 The first milk the mother produces is a thin yellow fluid called colostrum.
 Colostrum is particularly rich in calories Calories A calorie is a measure of energy.
 Foods have calories.
 That is, foods supply the body with energy, which is released when foods are broken down during digestion.
-Energy enables cells to do all... read more , protein Proteins Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more , white blood cells, and antibodies.
+Energy enables cells to do all... read more , protein Proteins Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , white blood cells, and antibodies.